10 Backpacking Destinations in Karnataka

 Bylakuppe is a charming place situated in the middle of the beautiful hill station of Karnataka called Coorg.
 This Tibetan settlement along the Namdroling Monastery adds to the charm of the village.
 The Golden Temple has attractive paintings on the exterior while it is vibrant and colorful inside housing a statue of Buddha of 40 ft tall.

 Several tourists & pilgrims seeking blessings visit these monasteries here and can see the Tibetan settlement.
-There are colorful tiny flags tied to wiring and poles on the way to few monasteries in this largest Tibetan settlement in South India.
+There are colorful tiny flags tied to wiring and poles on the way to a few monasteries in the largest Tibetan settlement in South India.

 10. Gol Gumbaz

-This sixteenth century heritage monument in Bijapur district of Karnataka is constructed by Bahmani King Adil Shah of the Shah Dynasty.
+This sixteenth-century heritage monument in the Bijapur district of Karnataka was constructed by the Bahmani King Adil Shah of the Shah Dynasty.
 The meaning of its name is ‘circular dome’.
-The world's second largest dome is surrounded by four high minarets and has a great acoustic feature.
+The world's second-largest dome is surrounded by four high minarets and has a great acoustic feature.

-It showcases brilliant Deccan architecture and is believed that a small whisper resounds for almost 10 times on the other end of the ‘Whisper Gallery’.
-This is one of the most important landmarks and historical site in Karnataka that several tourists from all over the world visit through the year.
+It showcases brilliant Deccan architecture and is believed that a small whisper resounds almost 10 times on the other end of the ‘Whisper Gallery’.
+This is one of the most important landmarks and historical sites in Karnataka that several tourists from all over the world visit throughout the year.

 You may also read related articles: